ss1gohan13/Sovol-SV08-Mainline/README.md

 > WE ARE STILL TESTING V3.0.0... <br>
 > DO NOT ASK FOR HELP IF YOU ARE USING V3.0.0

-First, download the BIGTREETECH CB1 Linux image (the original Sovol SV08 image was also based on this): [https://github.com/bigtreetech/CB1](https://github.com/bigtreetech/CB1/releases/tag/V2.3.4)
+First, [download](https://github.com/bigtreetech/CB1/releases/tag/V2.3.4) the BIGTREETECH CB1 Linux image (the original Sovol SV08 image was also based on this): [CB1 image ver 2.3.4](https://github.com/bigtreetech/CB1/releases/tag/V2.3.4)
 >[!NOTE]
 >Regardless of the medium (SD card or eMMC) or the size the BIGTREETECH CB1 Linux image will expand the size of the image to the full size of the card being used.
 >